RecList/evalRS-CIKM-2022/evaluation/README.md

 * Mean Reciprocal Rank ([MRR](https://en.wikipedia.org/wiki/Mean_reciprocal_rank)): MRR gives a good measure of where the first relevant element is ranked in the output list.
 Besides being considered a standard rank-aware evaluation metric, we chose MRR as it is particularly simple to compute and to interpret.

+* Recall at k (k=100): _Recall at k_ is the proportion of relevant items found in the top-k recommendations.
+Together with MRR, it is also a standard evaluation metric for Information Retrieval.

-_Information Retrieval on a per-group or slice basis_
+_Information Retrieval metrics on a per-group or slice basis_

 We are interested in testing models through a number of behavioral tests whose aim is to address a number of known issues for recommender systems, from fairness to robustness.
 Slices are designed to address a wide spectrum of problems, for instance:  fairness (e.g. your model should have equal outcomes for different groups); robustness (e.g. your model should produce good outcomes for long tail items, such as items with less history or items belonging to less represented categories, etc.); use-cases that are somewhat idiosyncratic to the industry or the use case (e.g. in the case of music, your model should not consistently penalize niche or simply less known artists).